-According to statistics from the Foreign Investment Promotion Agency, the flow of investments attracted from Tunisia during the 4 first months of 2010 reached €306 million, compared to €291 million in the same period of the previous year, registering an increase of 6.2%.
+According to statistics from the Foreign Investment Promotion Agency, the flow of investments attracted by Tunisia during the first 4 months of 2010 reached 306 million euros, compared to 291 million euros in the same period of the previous year, showing an increase of 6.2%.

 The sectoral breakdown of these investments reveals a strong concentration in the energy and manufacturing sectors, which recorded investments of 172 million euros and 72 million euros, respectively.

-The most important investments were made as part of two projects: the first concerns the entry into the local market of a third telephone operator, “Orange Divona,” in the amount of €9.5 million in FDI out of a total project investment of €19 million; the second concerns the golf course (€9 million) that is part of the Tunis Sports City project of the Emirati Abou Khater Group.
+The most important investments were made within the framework of two projects: the first concerns the entry of a third telephone operator, “Orange Divona,” into the local market, for an amount of 9.5 million euros in FDI out of a total project investment of 19 million euros; the second concerns the golf course (9 million euros) which is part of the Tunis Sports City project by the Emirati group Abou Khater.

 Source: ICE TUNISI